kudojp/DisasterResponsePipline/README.md

 #### data/disaster_messages.csv

-CSV file which contains real messages that were sent from people facing disaster events, and the other which tells whether the messages is about the topic of each 36 types of information.
+A csv file which contains real messages that were sent from people facing disaster events, and the other which tells whether the messages is about the topic of each 36 types of information.

         'related', 'request', 'offer', 'aid_related', 'medical_help',
         'medical_products', 'search_and_rescue', 'security', 'military',